ubccr/ccr-examples/containers/2_ApplicationSpecific/GROMACS/EXAMPLES.md

 Please exit the OnDemand session once you are done:
-[Applications] [Log Out] [Log Out] hen close the browser window
+[Applications] [Log Out] [Log Out]
+Then close the browser window

 ...back on the "salloc" interactive terminal session